exercism/docs/community/becoming-a-maintainer.md

 **You can be become a maintainer!**
 Read on to understand the responsibilities and the process.

-_Note: the second below generally discussses Track Maintainers.
+_Note: the sections below generally discuss Track Maintainers.
 The process for becoming a maintainer of a different part of the ecosystem is similar but a little looser._

 ## Responsibilities